 Did you know there are USDA mortgage programs available for people home buying in rural areas in the United States?
 Maybe you feel more comfortable surrounded by open country more than pavement and neighbors.
-If that is the cases, then you may want to buy a home in the country and it may be time to apply for a USDA loan.
+If that is the cases, then you may want to buy a home in the country and it may be time to apply for a USDA mortgage.

 Potential home buyers interested in buying a home in rural areas may be interested in a mortgage from the US Department of Agriculture or USDA.
-The USDA offers very attractive home loans for people who want to buy a home in rural areas.
+The USDA offers very attractive home financing for people who want to buy a home in rural areas.
 In fact, some say that the USDA mortgage program may be one of the least-well-known mortgage loan programs in the US.

 As part of the Rural Development program, the US government invests billions of dollars into the USDA each year to help hundreds of thousands of families every decade to buy and improve their homes.
 This program has been set up to improve the US economy generally and to boost the quality of life in the rural US.